vincenzoiovino/Timelock.zone.AndroidExample/README.md

 The app is fully working except that the [Timelock.java](https://github.com/vincenzoiovino/Timelock.zone.AndroidExample/blob/master/app/src/main/java/com/example/timelockzone/Timelock.java) has to be modified to retrieve real TLCS keys from the timelock.zone service.
 Currently, the class uses embedded keys.

 You can download an `apk` from [here](https://github.com/vincenzoiovino/Timelock.zone.AndroidExample/blob/master/timelock.zone.apk).
+You may need to enable installation of app from untrusted sources.
 ## Screenshots
 <img src="screenshotlock1.jpg" width="30%" height="30%" />
 <br>